realkibou/Terra-One-Stop-Bot/readme.md

 5. Copy the app password, it will be in a yellow box and looks like: "cjut fanq prdo diby".

 ## Under development (in desc priority)
-- HTML Status Report (function is there, just not formatted properly).
 - Run Mirror withdrawals before repay of Anchor Borrow to make use of that available aUST
 - Build a front end.